Guru-Asrith-N/CTFs/README.md

 ## Solution

 Since it was mentioned that q was XORed with the number 123456789, so we XORed the salted_q with 123456789 since XORing any number twice gives the same number.
-Saved the number obtained as q .
+Saved the number obtained as q.
 To find n, we multiplied p with q.
 Since p,q and e are given, we found d using the formula `e.d ≡ 1 mod (p-1)(q-1)`.
 Since c,d and n are given, we found m using the formul `m = c^d mod n`.
 We get the message m which we convert to bytes.

 ```
 from sympy import *